Language: EN

 The quotient is 10 (2 in decimal), and the remainder is 11 (3 in decimal).

-I’m not going to lie to you.
-Like in the case of decimal division, binary division is the most difficult to do “by hand” of all the ones we have seen.
+I won’t lie to you.
+Just like in the case of decimal division, binary division is the heaviest to do “by hand” of the ones we’ve seen.
 It’s easy, but it requires many comparisons and subtractions.

 Let’s see the process of doing the division “by hand” easily.

-• We shift the divisor until it fits into the dividend
+• We shift the divisor until it no longer fits in the dividend

 • We subtract, obtaining the remainder